-Can You Wear a Black Dress to a Wedding?
+Can You Wear Black to a Wedding?

 Selecting the right wedding attire can be somewhat challenging; you may, for example, wonder whether it's appropriate to wear black.
 The short answer?
 It depends on the wedding.
 "The rules around the color have definitely softened in recent years," says Laurie Arons of Laurie Arons Special Events, adding that it's no longer a faux pas to wear a color so closely associated with mourning to weddings and other joyous occasions.
 "Nowadays you even see bridesmaids in chic black gowns of their own choosing," she points out.